 Jurgen Klopp’s men have been sensational and will surely be remembered as one of the greatest Premier League teams of all-time.
 If results go in their favour over the course of the next six weeks, the Merseysiders could even have the opportunity to clinch the crown at Goodison Park against Everton.

 That would be the icing on the cake for Liverpool fans, who have endured an agonising wait for the top-flight trophy to return to Anfield.
-Their odds on the Premier League title are so short at this stage of the season it is better value to find winner markets that do not include them.
+Their football betting odds are so short at this stage of the season it is better value to find winner markets that do not include them.
 Targeting Leicester City to finish above Manchester City could be a solid value punt as there is no other team in the picture to place in the slot behind the Reds.

 Given that the Premier League is already wrapped up, Klopp and his men can now turn their attention towards the defence of their Champions League crown.
 Elite teams in the past have found dominating their respective domestic divisions has done them a disservice in their hopes to triumph in Europe.
 The Reds may have to be on their guard if they are to accomplish a rare feat of winning the league and the European Cup.